Mansfield Tracy Walworth

 Mansfield Tracy Walworth (December 3, 1830 – June 3, 1873) was an American writer.

+Biography

 Born in 1830, the son of Reuben H. Walworth, State Chancellor of New York, and Maria Ketchum Averill.
-In 1852 he married Ellen Hardin Walworth, his step sister.
+In 1852, he married Ellen Hardin Walworth, his step sister.
 The marriage would break up due to his abusive tendencies.

-In 1873, Walworth was murdered by his own son Frank Walworth at the Sturdevant House Hotel, Manhattan.
-He was buried in Greenridge Cemetery.
+In 1873, Walworth was murdered by his son, Frank Walworth, at the Sturdevant House Hotel, Manhattan.
+He was buried in Greenridge Cemetery in Saratoga Springs, New York.